joshbegley/nyt-latest/previous.md

 https://www.nytimes.com/video/opinion/100000010870437/the-book-that-changed-how-i-think-about-liberalism.html

 **U.S. and Iran Make Competing Claims Over Strait of Hormuz**\
-`The U.S. and Iran both claimed to have control over the Strait of Hormuz on Tuesday after the U.S. launched a naval effort to escort vessels through the vital shipping route.
-Some 1,600 ships are trapped in or near the waterway, which remains effectively closed.`\
+`Defense Secretary Pete Hegseth said the United States had control of the Strait of Hormuz and would work to escort trapped ships out.
+Iran maintained the strait was in its control.`\
 https://www.nytimes.com/video/us/politics/100000010883344/trump-iran-strait-of-hormuz.html

 **Coinbase Lays Off 14% of Employees as A.I.
 Changes Work**\